fabiobiondi/react-test-ui-components/README.md

 ```

-`Hello` cannot have multiple children
+Test if `Hello` properly return an exception when it has multiple children

 ```javascript